Sanju Samson – 119(63)

 Rajasthan Royals (RR) and Punjab Kings (PKBS) are the last two teams to kickstart their campaign in the 14th edition of this Indian Premier League (IPL).
 They square off in match number four at the Wankhede Stadium in Mumbai.

 The 2014 finalists changed their name from Kings XI Punjab to Punjab Kings this year and they will be hoping for a turnaround.
-Kings XI Punjab vs Rajasthan Royals Head to Head favours the Royals 12 to 9.
+Punjab Kings vs Rajasthan Royals Head to Head favours the Royals 12 to 9.

 There is a lot of talk around the three teams who have never won the IPL and how they’ve under-achieved.
 However, not a lot of attention has gone towards RR’s inconsistency and inability to make it to the top four regularly.